 Now, when you are no longer looking for a Czech Republic work visa… Find an employer who is ready to get you a Blue/Employee Card

 The Czech Ministry of Labour and Social Affairs (MLSA) runs a portal with tens of thousands of open vacancies from such foreigner-friendly employers.
 You can browse through the jobs there and connect with those employers directly via email or phone.
 Make sure you have a compelling CV before you contact any of those employers.
-Many foreigners tend to clutter their CVs with irrelevant information, and they totally forget to mention things that are at most importance for Czech employers.
-Our brochure with actionable CV Tips for job hunting in Czech Republic will definitely help you with that.
+Take our CV tips on board – that will certainly help.
+And, please (PLEASE!), do not make these common mistakes on social media that foreigners often make when they post in efforts to find a job in Czech Republic.

 The Ministry used to sort all these job offers into three separate search engines – one for vacancies suitable for a Blue Card, one for an Employee Card vacancies and one for vacancies generally open for foreigners (i.e. open for work permit applications).
 Luckily at the end of 2019 they managed to merge all three into one database of vacancies suitable for foreigners (click that link to see all the vacancies).
 Once you open any job vacancy you can see which type of Employment permit the job is suitable for – Work permit, Blue Card or Employee card.
 You can also filter by these categories.

 Unfortunately, some offers posted on MLSA portal as suitable for Blue/Employee Cards are not genuine.
 They are from employers who have, in fact, already found a foreigner they want to employ.
 Nonetheless, to have the permit granted for their selected candidate, they are obliged to post the vacancy there.
 You might end up hijacking someone’s job offer if you are a better candidate.
 But, unfortunately, you can’t filter out genuine, open vacancies from those posted just because the law requires that.
 In regards the vacancies in the ‘open for work permit application’ category, we think most of them are not genuine.

 Go an extra mile if you want your Czech republic work permit or one of the cards.